Kyubyong/name2nat/README.md

 So it turns out statistical classifiers for this task works to some extent.
 Details are explained below.

+## Disclaimer
+I am aware that this topic may be viewed from a political perspective.
+That is absolutely AGAINST my motivation.

 ## NaNa Dataset

 ### Construction